christophebe/generate-corpus/README.md

 }
 ```
-See the unit test to know to sort the word list.
+See the unit test to know how to sort the word list.

 # TODO